Streaming Algorithms for Geometric Steiner Forest: Streaming Dynamic Programming: Query Time and Space

 To bound the failure probability, we use a union bound over the failure probabilities of all applications and queries of the streaming algorithms as well as the error bound in \cref{thm:dp_struct}.
-We observe that \cref{thm:dp_struct} incurs an $O(1)$ failure probability, and every other steps, except for the use of \cref{lemma:streaming_mst_add}, have a failure probability of $\poly(\Delta^{-1})$.
-Since we have $k\cdot (\epsilon^{-1}\cdot \log \Delta)^{O(\epsilon^{-2})}$ basic subproblems (see \cref{sec:prelim}), and for each basic subproblem we need to evaluate at most $\epsilon^{-O(\epsilon^{-1})}$ MST queries, the total failure probability of evaluating the subproblems is at most
+We observe that \cref{thm:dp_struct} incurs an $O(1)$ failure probability, and every other step, except for the use of \cref{lemma:streaming_mst_add}, have a failure probability of $\poly(\Delta^{-1})$.
+To bound the failure probability of all applications of \cref{lemma:streaming_mst_add}, observe that we have $k\cdot (\epsilon^{-1}\cdot \log \Delta)^{O(\epsilon^{-2})}$ basic subproblems (see \cref{sec:prelim}), and for each basic subproblem we need to evaluate at most $\epsilon^{-O(\epsilon^{-1})}$ MST queries.
+Thus, the total failure probability of evaluating the subproblems is at most

 by the guarantee of \cref{lemma:streaming_mst_add}.
-Therefore, we conclude that the failure probability is then at most $\frac{2}{3}$.
+Therefore, we conclude that the failure probability is at most $\frac{1}{3}$.
 It remains to analyze the error.

 \paragraph{Error analysis.} For the remaining part of the analysis, we condition on no failure of the sketches used in \cref{alg:streaming_kd} and on that the error bound in \cref{thm:dp_struct} holds.
-By \cref{lemma:error_new_inst}, for the part of evaluating the basic subproblems (\cref{line:start_subproblem} to \cref{line:end_subproblem} of \cref{alg:streaming_kd}), the actual instance that the linear sketches work on is $(1 + O(\epsilon))$-approximate.
+By \cref{lemma:error_new_inst}, for the part of evaluating the basic subproblems (lines \ref{line:start_subproblem}-\ref{line:end_subproblem} of \cref{alg:streaming_kd}), the actual instance that the linear sketches work on is $(1 + O(\epsilon))$-approximate.
 Hence, it suffices to show the DP value is accurate to that instance.